geekmorn/linetok/frontend/README.md

 ## Storage / state

-We use [Context API](https://reactjs.org/docs/context.html) to share state of the app.
+To handle data over the app we use Server Side State, and [React Query](https://react-query.tanstack.com/) helps us with it.

-If you're looking for some data in the app, `/src/pages/` is an entry point for this, because the app uses SSR.
+If you're looking for some data in the app, `/src/pages/` is an entry point for this, because the app uses Next SSG and static props.

 ## API queries

 ### `/src/common/utils/crud.ts`

-We use CRUD to call to API.
+We use CRUD to call API.

 Example usage: